-I will say upfront that this guide is not for everyone; it’s specifically designed for freelancers looking to build.
+I will say upfront that this guide is not for everyone; it’s specifically designed for freelancers looking to build (click here if you want to grab a copy).
 If you’re new to freelancing or you need some specific guidance on your trade, this isn’t the guide.
 This guide deals more with how to run the business side of freelancing.

 If you’re looking for a payroll system on handling the feast & famine cycle of revenue, this is your guide.
 If you’re hoping to get invoices paid quicker, then you’ll want this guide.
 If you’re looking at more of the beginning steps, Working for Yourself will get you started.
 If you’re looking to build a business from the ground up over the long haul, Empire Building Kit (my review), is the ticket.